Menu ≡

 Timeline

 Per the original bill, the program was to become effective on March 28, 2021, with the objective of enrolling everyone by the end of 2021.
-Due to the pandemic and several other delays, however, the program is not currently operational.
+The program now called RetireReady NJ, delayed due to the pandemic, will open fully on June 30, 2024.
+Employers with 40+ employees must register by September 15, 2024, and those with 25-39 employees by November 15, 2024.
+The deadline has passed, so take action today!

 Penalties